Teaching

 Note: Biosciences mini-courses (BIOS) or summer teaching positions cannot be used to fulfill teaching requirements.

-Students are expected to complete both TA requirements by Autumn of their 3rd year in the PhD program.
-CMOB students who TA during the Autumn Quarter of their 2nd year can request to postpone their qualifying exam until the end of Winter Quarter.
+Students are expected to complete both teaching requirements by autumn of their 3rd year in the PhD program.
+CMOB students who teach during the Autumn Quarter of their 2nd year can request to postpone their qualifying exam until the end of Winter Quarter.
 Petitions for postponement should be submitted before the start of the Autumn Quarter of the 2nd year.

 TA Selection